fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li><b>Elastic IP</b>: static IP for a public IP in EC2 instance</li>
   <li><b>Route Tables</b>: make possible the access of the internet and between subnets.</li>
   <li><b>Internet Gateways</b>: helps VPC to connect to internet.
 The public subnet has a route to the internet gateway, but private subnet does NOT have a route to Internet Gateway.</li>
   <li><a href="https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html"><b>NAT instance</b></a> (self-managed): allows the instance inside the private Subnets to access the internet or other services.
-But denying inbound traffic from internet. automatically assigned a public IP (elastic IP).
-It is Reduntand inside AZ. </li>
+But denying inbound traffic from internet.
+Automatically assigned a public IP (elastic IP).
+It is Reduntand inside AZ.
+NAT instance supports port forwarding and it's associated with security groups.</li>
   <li><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html"><b>NAT Gateway</b></a> (AWS-managed) does not need to patch.
-NAT instance supports port forwarding and it's associated with security groups.
 A NAT gateway is used for outbound traffic not inbound traffic and cannot make the application available to internet-based clients.</li>
   <li><b>VPC Endpoint</b>: connect to AWS services using <u>private Network</u>.
 It can be combined with PrivateLink and is not necessary NAT, gateways,etc. It is not leaving AWS environment.
 They are horizontaly scaled, redundant, and highly available.
     <ul>Types:
       <li><b>Interface endpoints</b>: uses Elastic Eetwork Interface (<u>ENI</u>) with <u>private IP</u> redirected by DNS; supports many services; use Security Groups</li>